 - American Dad! has several...

-- The infamous "Golden Turd" saga, which was seen in "Homeland Insecurity" and "Failure is Not a Factory-Installed Option" before concluding in "Rapture's Delight".
+- The infamous "Golden Turd" saga, which was seen in "Homeland Insecurity", "Failure is Not a Factory-Installed Option" and "Blagsnarst: A Love Story".

 - Then there's the arc about Hayley's relationship with Reginald the koala.

-- Another began when Roger tricked Jeff into being carried off into space at the end of "Naked to the Limit, One More Time", which led to Hayley coming to terms with his loss in "Spelling Bee My Baby" and "The Missing Kink" before Jeff returns in "Lost in Space".
+- Another began when Roger tricked Jeff into being carried off into space at the end of "Naked to the Limit, One More Time", which led to Hayley coming to terms with his loss in "Spelling Bee My Baby" and "The Missing Kink" before we focus on Jeff's attempts to return to Earth in "Lost in Space" and "The Longest Distance Relationship".

 - At first glance, Adventure Time appears to deal almost exclusively in goofy one-off episodes — but within that format are multiple complex arcs.
 Many relate to the origins/histories of Ooo and its different inhabitants, but their ongoing relationships and possible destinies have become more dominant since the end of season three (which introduced the show's first real villain, the Lich).
 The show also makes prominent use of returning buses, and just about everything is guaranteed to become a Rewatch Bonus at some point.